-“The terrorist Aymen Smiri was implicated in the twin suicide bombings on Thursday, and investigations proved that he was the mastermind of the operation,” Interior Ministry spokesman Sofiene Zaag told AFP.
+“The terrorist Aymen Smiri was responsible for the twin suicide bombings on Thursday.
+The investigations proved that he was the mastermind of the operation,” Interior Ministry spokesman Sofiene Zaag told AFP.

 Witnesses said Smiri, reportedly in his early 20s, was wearing women’s clothing at the time of the attack.

 Residents in the Intilaka area of Tunis reported hearing a large blast when Smiri detonated the device on his belt.

 Zaag described Smiri as “very active and very dangerous leader.”